gorect/Docker/README.md

 ## 🌟 Acknowledgments
-Special thanks to the YouTuber Terminal for Life, who was the frist person to review my code and give me the push to start my scripting journey.
+Special thanks to the YouTuber Terminal for Life, who was the first person to review my code and give me the push to start my scripting journey.

 Happy containerizing! 🚢